 Improving the mobility of people and goods to build strong communities.

-Download the RFP: Spring 2018 Doctoral Dissertation Research Fellowship.
+Download the RFP: Fall 2018 Doctoral Dissertation Research Fellowship.

 NITC fellowships are open to students currently enrolled in a transportation-related doctoral program at Portland State University, University of Oregon, Oregon Institute of Technology, University of Arizona, University of Texas at Arlington or University of Utah.